 NDiaye A Man Booker International Finalist

 Marie NDiaye has already made history by becoming the first black woman to win the Prix Goncourt (for Three Strong Women).
-Now she has been named as the youngest ever finalist for the Man International Booker Prize.
+Now she has been pharmacy in canada named as the youngest ever finalist for the Man International Booker Prize.

-She joins nine other authors on the shortlist: U R Ananthamurthy (India), Aharon Appelfeld (Israel), Lydia Davis (USA), Intizar Husain (Pakistan),Yan Lianke (China), Marie NDiaye (France), Josip Novakovich(Canada), Marilynne Robinson (USA), Vladimir Sorokin (Russia) and Peter Stamm (Switzerland).
+She joins nine other authors on the shortlist: pharmacy in canada U R Ananthamurthy (India), Aharon Appelfeld (Israel), Lydia Davis (USA), Intizar Husain (Pakistan),Yan Lianke (China), Marie NDiaye (France), Josip Novakovich(Canada), Marilynne Robinson (USA), Vladimir Sorokin (Russia) and Peter Stamm (Switzerland).

-The winner of this the fifth Man Booker International Prize will be announced on May 22 at London’s Victoria and Albert Museum.
+The winner of this the fifth Man Booker International Prize will be announced on May 22 at pharmacy canadian London’s Victoria and Albert Museum.